Dreamstime_vladimirtimofeev_70307007

 This is a problem because even slight differences in the supply voltage may cause non-trivial reductions in the processor’s performance or efficiency.
 Thus, the voltage regulator must be able to increase the output voltage as fast as possible to prevent voltage drop.

-But since traditional voltage regulators are relatively slow, they must be paired with large banks of capacitors directly under processor, occupying the most power-sensitive real estate in the system and resulting in substantial lateral transmission power losses, said Philips.
+But since traditional voltage regulators are relatively slow, they must be paired with large banks of capacitors directly under processor, occupying the most power-sensitive real estate in the system and resulting in substantial lateral transmission power losses, said Phillips.

 These decoupling capacitors store small amounts of energy and release it at a constant rate to rectify the output voltage so that the processor can perform at its best.
-In addition to reducing the parasitic inductance and capacitance in the power’s path, these passive components dampen ringing and other high-frequency noise to make sure the output voltage is unaffected by ripple that can be present in power-supply signals.
+In addition to reducing the parasitic inductance and capacitance in the power’s path, these passive components dampen ringing and other high-frequency noise to ensure the output voltage is unaffected by ripple that can be present in power-supply signals.

 Inside Crescendo: Empower’s Vertical Power Delivery IC